humdrum-tools/humdrum-documentation/guide/ch37/index.md

 example.
 Without melodic intervals, it may be impossible to search for themes, motives, and other patterns.
 Editorial interpretations are not simply unwarranted obfuscations.
-This does not mean that interpretations are \"correct\" and so it may be necessary to provide several alternative or plausible interpretations of an artifact.
+This does not mean that interpretations are "correct" and so it may be necessary to provide several alternative or plausible interpretations of an artifact.

 One of the advantages of computers is that it is possible for documents